Aquarius Water Conditioning Blog

 The Hard Water v.
 Soft Water Showdown

 You may be thinking, “how can water be hard if it’s liquefied?”
 Confusing isn’t it?
 At first glance, maybe, but that’s why we’re here to set the record straight.
-Not all tap water is created equal, and in this hard v. soft showdown, only one water type can reign supreme!
+Not all tap water is created equal, and in this hard v. soft water showdown, only one water type can reign supreme!

-While it may not physically feel hard to the touch, it’s properties and make up are what gives this type of water its name.
-At first, you may not notice a thing – until you begin showering regularly, washing your laundry and cleaning the dishes.
+While it may not physically feel hard to the touch, it’s properties and makeup are what gives this type of water its name.
+At first, you may not notice a thing — until you begin showering regularly, washing your laundry and cleaning the dishes.
 Hard water contains hard minerals, or hardness crystals, that can dry out your hair and skin, cause your soft towels to fall flat and become scratchy, and even latch onto your dishes causing water spots.
-If can also cause calcium and limestone buildups on your fixtures and within your plumbing, leading to clogs and low water pressure.
+It can also cause calcium and limestone buildups on your fixtures and within your plumbing, leading to clogs and low water pressure.